ow-mods/owml/Readme.md

 ## Sample mods

-Some mods are included as examples/inspiration. **They are disabled by default, enable in manifest.json.**
+One mod is included as an example.
+It's disabled by default, enable in manifest.json.

 |Sample mod|Description|
 |----------|-----------|